 The group we met at Pitt lake had hiked up from Twin Bridges to their camp to watch the meteor shower.
 Talk about dedication!
-The hike from Hwy 50 is about 2.5 miles straight up.
+The hike from Highway 50 is about 2.5 miles and goes straight up the mountain.

-Despite a decent amount of hesitancy from the group, I led us all to the edge of Desolation Wilderness where Horsetail falls lies .
-You can see it on the left when you drive up to Tahoe on Hwy 50.
-In the springtime, it looks like a highway of water!
+Despite a decent amount of hesitancy from the group, I led us all to the edge of Desolation Wilderness to Horsetail falls.
+You can see it on the left when you drive up to Tahoe on Highway 50.
+In the springtime it looks like a wide highway of white water.
 I’ve ALWAYS wanted to visit it.

 It was totally worth the mini trek.
 I was so juiced.

 On the way back , we decided to try to go a different way back and wandered through the brush on our way back to Lake of the Woods.
 Every time we climbed or hiked over a crazy-looking area, J would yell out “TRAILBLAZING!”
 Hahahaha!

 Lesson Learned: don’t hike to the east of Pitt Lake, it’s nothing but brush and climbing over rocks!
 The hike to the left (west) of Pitt lake is much easier.

 Thanks to those that came before us, we went past Ralston Lake and followd the many rock cairns guided us back to the marked trail, where we ascended back to Lake of the Woods (for an evening dip) and went back to our Lake Aloha campsite, right as the sun set over Mosquito Pass.

 DAY 5: Half Moon Lake & Gilmore Lake